flimflamjs/flimflam-docs/specification.md

 - ramda for all functional operations, like map, reduce, compose, etc
 - ramda functions for all state changes -- no state mutations
-- snabbdom for defining HTML and SVG trees
+- snabbdom for generating HTML and SVG trees
 - flyd for handling all asynchronous data (user events, ajax, etc)

 There are no hard specifications on non-UI components, but in general it is preferable if they use ramda and flyd.